 Each year in September, the American Alpine Club’s annual grassroots climbing festival, the Craggin Classic, passes through Smith.
 The event, as explained by local organizer Sarah Wolfe, “includes clinics, workshops, slide shows, films, vendor and non-profit booths, yoga, festivities, food and beer, camping, stewardship and other activities for climbers.
 Funds help support all of [the AAC’s] efforts, including climbing grants, a climbing library, educational programs, stewardship efforts, policy work and so much more”.
 Timing your visit to coincide with this event will be well worth your efforts!

 If you’d be interested in lending a helping hand while you’re in the area enjoying the cliffs of Smith, also check out the annual Smith Rock Spring Thing in April, or contact the local climbing organization, the High Desert Climbers Alliance.
-Caring for our climbing crags is every user’s responsibility!
+Another option are the more frequent rock climbing camps held throughout the year.
+At these educational (and social) courses you’ll develop specific skills while also enjoying the camaraderie of other stoked folks.

 It would take years to explore all that Smith has to offer, and even the locals find new favorites each season.
 In The Princess Bride, Miracle Max said it best: “Have fun storming the castle!”